Models and tools

 The TIMES model framework

-The TIMES model is internationally recognized and developed under The Energy Technology Systems Analysis Program (ETSAP).
+The TIMES model is internationally recognized and developed under the Energy Technology Systems Analysis Program (ETSAP).
 ETSAP is one of the longest-running technology collaboration programs under the International Energy Agency (IEA).
 ETSAP currently has 21 countries as contracting parties and one private sector sponsor.

 The IEA-ETSAP community leads a major initiative for open-source solutions for energy scenario modelling needs.
 The staff of the Energy Modelling Lab is actively involved in the ETSAP Community.
 We participate in international collaboration on continuously improving the TIMES model and are committed to documenting innovations and sharing knowledge.

-Tailored and updated TIMES Models
+Customized and updated TIMES Models

 ENERGY ISLAND